 Ingredients

-- 2 tsp red curry paste (Asian aisle of major grocery stores)
+• 2 tsp red curry paste, found in ethnic aisle of grocery stores

-- 1 (5 3/4 oz) package dry wide rice noodles (pad thai noodles will work)
+• 1 5 3/4 oz package dry, wide-cut rice noodles (pad Thai noodles will work)

 Instructions

-- Divide noodle/veg mixture into serving bowls (about 6.)
-Pour chicken soup mixture over the noodles in each bowl.
-Garnish with cilantro and lime wedges.
-Serve immediately.
-(Leftover noodles and soup may be stored in separate airtight containers, and reheated the next day.
-Noodles may need a sprinkle of water to loosen before reheating.)
+Leftover noodles and soup may be stored in separate airtight containers, and reheated the next day.
+Noodles may need a sprinkle of water to loosen before reheating.

 1. Easy Morrocan Chicken Soup.
 This soup is a fantastic way to twist up the usual chicken soup!
 Infused with savory flavors and comes together quickly.
 Healthy and scrumptious for any weeknight meal.